John Gibson (ice hockey, born 1993): Anaheim Ducks

 With the off-season acquisition of Anton Khudobin, rumors sparked of Gibson being traded elsewhere, which was promptly put down by Ducks general manager Bob Murray.
-On September 21, the Ducks announced that they've signed Gibson to a three-year contract extension, worth reportedly $6.9 million.
-He also began the 2015–16 season with the new AHL club San Diego Gulls.
-When Andersen had the flu, Gibson was recalled on November 24 and started when the Flames met the Ducks in which the Ducks won 5–3.
-Gibson started for the next 9 games posting a 4–4–1 record.
+On September 21, the Ducks announced that they signed Gibson to a three-year contract extension, worth reportedly $6.9 million.
+He also began the 2015–16 season with the new AHL affiliate, the San Diego Gulls.
+When Andersen had the flu, Gibson was recalled on November 24 and started when the Calgary Flames met the Ducks in which the Ducks won 5–3.
+Gibson started for the next nine games posting a 4–4–1 record.
+He was named the NHL's Rookie of the Month in December 2016.
 On January 6, 2016, it was announced that Gibson was selected to his first All-Star Game.

-On August 4, 2018, the Ducks re-signed Gibson to an eight-year, $51.2 million contract extension worth $6.4 million annually.

-On February 13, 2019, Gibson was placed on injured reserve by the Ducks, due to head, back, and neck injuries obtained from a collision with teammate Jaycob Megna.
+Gibson started the first round playoff series with the Nashville Predators, but lost the first two games.
+Andersen replaced him, but it was not enough and Anaheim was eliminated.
+Andersen and Gibson combined to win the 2016 William M. Jennings Trophy for the lowest goals scored against.
+Gibson was also named to the NHL's 2016 All-Rookie Team.
+However, that offseason, the Ducks traded Andersen to the Toronto Maple Leafs and made Gibson the undisputed starter.
+The Ducks made the playoffs at the end of the 2016–17 season, however, they were defeated by the Nashville Predators in six games in the Conference Final.